-How can you find or create other opportunities?
+How can I find more 396 projects, or other undergraduate research opportunities?

 About COGS 396 (Cognitive Science)